 2 ½ hours after submitting my application, United approved my status match in the email below, although it can take up to ten business days.
 Note that the asterisk said that if I completed this travel from July 2016 onwards, I would have my status extended to January 2018 instead of a year earlier.

 How to apply

-It seems that this is an ongoing promotion, so I would recommend applying as soon as it makes sense for you and your travel plans, keeping in mind when you have your Star Alliance flights booked in the upcoming months.
+While this seems to be an ongoing promotion, United do tend to close it late in the calendar year once they’ve hit a certain target of applicants.
+I would recommend applying as soon as it makes sense for you and your travel plans, keeping in mind when you have your Star Alliance flights booked in the upcoming months.

 Don’t have elite status?
 Here are our tips to get Gold frequent flyer status—and keep it for as long as possible.